Frank

 Geographical Distribution

-Most common in urban areas such as Sydney, Melbourne, and Brisbane, but historically widespread across rural and coastal communities due to European settlement patterns.
+More prevalent in urban areas with Anglo-Celtic heritage, such as Sydney and Melbourne, but historically widespread across rural and regional communities.

 Numerological Significance